Has Tom Cruise Seen Suri?

 Why is there speculation about Tom Cruise’s absence from Suri’s life?

 The speculation surrounding Tom Cruise’s absence from Suri’s life primarily stems from the fact that he has not been photographed with her in public for a considerable amount of time.
-Additionally, Cruise’s strong ties to the Church of Scientology, which has been known to discourage contact with individuals labeled as “suppressive persons,” has fueled further speculation about his relationship with his daughter.
+Additionally, Cruise’s involvement with the Church of Scientology, which has been known to discourage contact with individuals labeled as “suppressive persons,” has fueled further speculation about his relationship with his daughter.

+Is there any evidence to suggest that Tom Cruise has seen Suri?

+While there is no concrete evidence to confirm whether Tom Cruise has seen his daughter, there have been occasional reports suggesting that he has made efforts to maintain a relationship with her.
+However, due to the private nature of their lives, these reports remain unverified and should be treated as speculation until confirmed reliable sources.